 On arrival we were welcomed and checked in promptly then shown around the lodge.
-Walkersons is built in the style of a Scottish Country Manor with natural wood and stone.
+Walkersons Hotel and Spa is built in the style of a Scottish Country Manor with natural wood and stone.
 The main lodge houses formal and informal lounges, multiple dining areas (including one for families with small kids) and a terrace with panoramic views.
 Tasteful antiques, tapestries, and artworks adorn the lodge.
 Comfortable verandahs with ample seating areas overlook the dams.

 There are 27 suites including a honeymoon suite, and six self-catering cottages accommodating different sized groups and families.
 Our charming luxury cottage consisted of two huge en-suite rooms, a loft with two beds, a fully equipped kitchen, and a lounge area with a book nook and a day bed.
 Log fireplaces, electric blankets, underfloor heating and heated towel rails were all provided to combat the cold elements.

 Our windows and private patio overlooked a duck pond, where the snow white ducks would swim all day.
 If there wasn’t so much to do on the estate, we would have been perfectly content to remain ensconced in our cottage.
 My kids loved their luxurious room and the loft and took turns to sleep in each one.

 The bathrooms were huge too and there were spacious bathtubs overlooking the outdoors.
 Fluffy bathrobes, slippers and amply-sized toiletries were provided.